 All you have to do is pick up the latest new-age book or log on to the blogosphere to see how heated this debate is.
 Some mothers criticize the very use of the word princess as a term of endearment, while others go so far as to ban the “P” word in their home.
-At the same time, just this year, grown women swooned at the sight of a real-life British Cinderella (Kate Middleton) marrying her handsome prince.
+At the same time, grown women swooned at the sight of a real-life British Cinderella (Kate Middleton) marrying her handsome prince.

 So why the mixed messages?
 And when did this is this become such a royal issue?

 I don’t know about you, but I’m confused by the “princess backlash.”
 One minute we have an innocent and aspirational character, the next it’s a deity that’s cause for disdain.
 It seems like overnight we went from encouraging imaginative play over tea in small chairs to fearing dirty looks when our daughter dons her ball gown to the grocery store.

 Now here is the grand question… Do we banish the princess from playtime?
 If we do, are we stealing her fun in our own quest to raise a perfectly even-tempered, child with no gender inequities?
 But the thing is, one slash of the crown will hardly a self-esteem nourished girl make, right?
 Plus, it’s pretty hard to ignore the fact that our daughters are squealing over tiaras or begging for princess parties.
 It’s even harder to avoid the world war that stems from telling your child she can’t see the latest animated movie, or hear her favorite fairy tale for the thirty-fifth time.
 And don’t even try to remove that frilly dress from her wardrobe permanently; it’s hard enough to get her to remove it for a bath.

 And even if you are strong enough to do all of that, should you?